Victim's Action List

 The alerts differ in their initiation requirements, time periods, and limits on creditors.
 All three varieties of alerts must state that the consumer does not authorize new credit (other than an extension under an existing open-end credit account, that is, a credit card), an additional card on an existing account, or any increase in the credit limit of any existing account.

 Once you place the fraud alert in your file, you're entitled to order free copies of your credit reports, and, if you ask, only the last four digits of your Social Security number will appear on your credit reports.
 Once you get your credit reports, review them carefully.
 Look for inquiries from companies you haven't contacted, accounts you didn't open, and debts on your accounts that you can't explain.
-Check that information, like your Social Security number, address(es), name or initials, and employers are correct.
+Verify information, like your Social Security number, address(es), name or initials, and employers are correct.
 If you find fraudulent or inaccurate information, get it removed.
 See the Federal Trade Commission's guidance on Correcting Fraudulent Information in Credit Reports to learn how.
 Continue to check your credit reports periodically, especially for the first year after you discover the identity theft, to make sure no new fraudulent activity has occurred.

 - Fraud alert -